 When you access the BDD log, the following log entry will also be present.
 This error is because the “

 Task Sequence Engine failed!
 Code: enExecutionFail“.
-This is because Windows was unable to activate the license key and as such resulted in an error and then the OS could not be deployed.
+This is because Windows was unable to activate the license key.
+As a result the error occurs and then the OS could not be deployed.

 Error code 0x80004005.
 This problem may occur if a file that the Windows Product Activation (WPA) requires is damaged or missing.